kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <p align=center>Do you have an idea for features?
 Now is a great time for all interested parties to ask me about including capabilities you think would make this project as valuable as it can be.
 Just submit an "Issue" (see the tab above) describing the device feature that would interest you.  rdetiger asks for compatibility with Adafruit μCs.
 I think that is a great direction for me to look into.
 My best guess is that the Adafruit Metro 328 will run this code and accept this board without any trouble.
 Thank you!</p>

+<dl><dt>01 May 2020</dt></dl>I ordered a revised top aspect cassette (top "side" sounds strange) yesterday, and it is already being printed.
+I'm close to being finished designing the bottom aspect.
+It really could be done in an hour by someone with more stamina than I have.
+I'll see what I can do...

 <dl><dt>29 Apr 2020</dt></dl>I received the top side cassette from the 3D printing service.
 The top is the simplest side, so I finished designing it first and will be able to apply whatever I learn to the design of the bottom side cassette.
 I've learned the bare PCB needs greater clearance to slip on and off without forcing.
 Applying said knowledge to the bottom side design now.

 <dl><dt>23 Apr 2020</dt></dl>I've received my paste stencil, but without a cassette printed, I am hindered to lay out the components rapidly enough to before the paste dries.
 I am working on designing and 3D printing cassettes to place an entire side of components simultaneously.